yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ##### Verification

-To view the logs
+To view the logs:

-1. In the app, click the View **Dashboard** icon.
+1. Login into SnappyFlow.
+2. Go to the **Application** tab.
+3. In the **Application** tab, navigate to your **Project** > **Application**.
+4. Click the **Application's Dashboard** icon
-2. In the Dashboard window, go to **Logs** section.
+5. In the Dashboard window, go to **Logs** section.
-3. Select the logType as **elasticApmTraceLog**
+6. Select the logType as **elasticApmTraceLog**.
-4. Now you can view the logs in the dashboard.
+7. You can view the logs in the dashboard.

 #### Kubernetes

-Below are the two ways to send the Log Correlation data to SnappyFlow APM from the application which is deployed in the kubernetes.
+There are two ways to send the Log Correlation data to SnappyFlow APM based on how the application is deployed in kubernetes.

-1. The application are storing in the specific location with in the file, user has to use **sfKubeAgent** as a sidecar container in the existing deployment.
+**Case 1:** If the application logs are stored in a specific location within the file, use **sfKubeAgent** as a sidecar container in the existing deploymen
-2. The application logs are printing in the standard console, user has to use the **gen-elastic-apm-log** component to correlate the logs.

-Follow the below steps if the application logs are storing in specific location.

 **Helm chart deployment**

-1. Add the following configuration in the `values.yaml` file to download the sfKubeAgent image.
+1. To download the **sfKubeAgent image**, add the following configuration in the `values.yaml` file.

    ```yaml
    # values.yaml